Archbishop Holgate’s School - SEND REPORT 2016/17

 All student’s progress is monitored, tracked and reported back to parents regularly throughout the year.
 This will take the form of interim reports, full reports, progress reviews with form tutors and parent’s evenings.
 You will also receive regular progress reports through the marking of your child’s work.
 Any concerns will be reported through the form tutor, class teacher via the school planner.

 In addition to this some students with SEND will have an Individual Support Plan (ISP) or a School Support Plan (SSP) with personalised targets.
 These targets will be set and reviewed with either the SENDCo or HoY in discussion with the student and/or parents and carers.

 Students with a Statement or EHCP will have an annual review meeting which you will be invited to attend and contribute to.

 How will you gather information about my child’s SEND from their primary or other secondary school?

-The SENCo will also be available on Yr 6 New Parents Evening to answer any questions you may have.
+The SENDCo will also be available on Yr 6 New Parents Evening to answer any questions you may have.
 In addition she is available to meet with parents at a mutually convenient time to discuss individual students and discuss provision.

-Any parent / carer of SEND students joining us Post 16 is welcome to contact the SENCo to discuss provision in the 6th Form.
+Any parent / carer of SEND students joining us Post 16 is welcome to contact the SENDCo to discuss provision in the 6th Form.
 Those students joining the Work Skills Course will be able to meet with Mrs Dobson (Head of Workskills) to discuss provision and will also have Mrs Dobson and / or Miss Nicol attend their Year 11 review meeting.